National Canal Museum: Hugh Moore Park

-The Delaware & Lehigh National Heritage Corridor, which has merged with The National Canal Museum, is responsible for maintaining and interpreting the historic structures and sites within the 260 acre that comprise Hugh Moore Park (ignoring water surface), a National Register Historic District.
+The Delaware & Lehigh National Heritage Corridor, which has merged with The National Canal Museum, is responsible for maintaining and interpreting the historic structures and sites within the 260 acre that comprise Hugh Moore Park, a National Register Historic District.
 These include Section 8 of the Lehigh Canal and its three operating locks, a locktender's house, ruins from three 19th-century industrial areas, and the Change Bridge, one of the first iron cable suspension bridges constructed in America.

 The Emrick Center

-The Elaine and Peter Emrick Technology Center is a 14000 sqft, two-story brick building constructed to resemble a factory, the likes of which would have been seen throughout the park.
+The Elaine and Peter Emrick Technology Center is a 14000 sqft, two-story brick building constructed to resemble a factory, the likes of which would have been seen throughout the park in the industrial era.
 The building holds a reception area, exhibit spaces, offices, and the Hugh Moore Park and Museums Archives.

 The building opened in 2007.
-The inaugural exhibit, "From this Valley: Iron, Steel and the Birthplace of the American Industrial Revolution," tells the story of the Lehigh Valley's emergence as a powerhouse of industrial might.
+The inaugural exhibit, "From this Valley: Iron, Steel and the Birthplace of the American Industrial Revolution," tells the story of the Lehigh Valley's critical role in the Industrial Revolution.
 In 2012, the National Canal Museum relocated from Two Rivers Landing to the Emrick Center, and transferred most of the exhibits and hands-on educational activity stations there.
 The relocated Museum, which is adjacent to the mule-drawn canal boat, the Josiah White II, opened on Memorial Day weekend, 2012.
-It came under operation of the Delaware & Lehigh National Heritage Corridor in 2013 and in 2017 completed its merger with them.
+It came under operation of the Delaware & Lehigh National Heritage Corridor in 2013, completing its merger in 2017.